MileHacker Logo

 • No boat taxis or water transit for general public on the Ural River.

-• No cable cars, funiculars, or unique local transportation for example those in major tourist cities.
+• No cable cars, funiculars, or unique local transportation such as those in major tourist cities.

 Accessibility Services